 Sean Griffey (12:27)

-it was incredibly draining, exhilarating with ups and downs. you know, actually, when I have a friend who's a founder going through a sale process, I always give them the same gift, which was I have the shaving cream that on the bottom of the bottle, the shaving cream, it says 90 day supply.
-And I remember going through our process.
-I'm like,
+It was incredibly draining, exhilarating, with ups and downs.
+When I have a friend who's a founder going through a sale process, I always give them the same gift, which was I have the shaving cream that on the bottom of the bottle, the shaving cream, it says “90-day supply.”
+I remember going through our process.
+At one point we were supposed to be done in 60 days, and I'm like “I'll be done before the shaving cream's over.”
+You just got to remember; this is going to end.
+But you know, the process is challenging.
+You've got to really be ready for it.
+But it was exhilarating at the same time.

 Elizabeth Shea (13:13)